janimattiellonen/discgolf-diary/Tali playbook 2019.md

 ## Hole 14: 131m, par 3

+Tee shot: Valkyrie in a slight anhyzer, if not too much head wind.
+If head wind, then maybe orange Teebird in a hyzer line.

 ## Hole 15: 75m, par 3

+Tee shot: Leopard3.

 ## Hole 16: 72m, par 3

+Tee shot: Mercy (putter), flat or slight anhyzer.
+Don't throw too fast.
+This hole is easilly over shot.

 ## Hole 17: 205m, par 4

+Tee shot: Valkyrie or Leopard3.

 ## Hole 18: 83m, par 3

-Tee shot: Roc3 in a slight anhyzer.
+Tee shot: Pink (newer one), Mako3 in slight hyzer line.
+If very heavy head wind, than maybe Roc3 in an anhyzer line.